2026-27 Upper School Curriculum Guide

 Senior Projects

 Students not completing a senior project have the option of either engaging in an internship or a community service experience off campus during senior term.
-Students will work with the 12th grade deans to set up their internship or community service program.
+Students will work with the Grade 12 Deans to set up their internship or community service program.

-In addition to being posted on this website, the 2024-25 Curriculum Guide will be mailed to Upper School families.
-The book can also be viewed digitally here.
+In addition to being posted on this website, the Curriculum Guide is mailed to Upper School families.